 Each year the SIRE awards have focused on specific topics, including food, energy and buildings, curriculum development, and metrics to measure campus sustainability efforts.
 Interdisciplinary proposals are given special consideration.
 Past SIRE award recipients >>

-The SIRE program now offers three award types to support projects that meet different aspects of the program’s goals:
+Historically, the SIRE awards program has offered four award types to support projects that meet different aspects of the program’s goals:

-SIRE-ED awards are intended to foster new curriculum and educational opportunities as articulated in the Campus Strategic Framework, such as creation of new courses, integration of sustainability into existing courses, online and distance-delivered courses, and development of new pedagogical tools for sustainability-related education.
-Courses that can be incorporated into the new Sustainability Certificate are of particular interest.
+SIRE-ED awards are intended to foster new curriculum and educational opportunities as articulated in the Campus Strategic Framework, such as the creation of new courses, integration of sustainability into existing courses, online and distance-delivered courses, and development of new pedagogical tools for sustainability-related education.

 SIRE-RI is a seed award program intended to nurture research ideas that can subsequently be developed into larger, extramurally-funded initiatives.
 This intent is coupled directly with the campus objective of responsible stewardship of resources as articulated in the Campus Strategic Framework.

 SIRE Major Extramural Initiative (SIRE-MEI)

 The SIRE-MEI is a planning grant program intended to provide faculty with the resources necessary to prepare competitive proposals for major interdisciplinary sustainability grants.

 The SIRE-REU initiative is a supplement program analogous to REU supplements offered by the National Science Foundation.
 The intent is to enhance research expertise in undergraduate students and to develop recruiting pipelines for undergraduates to pursue graduate degrees at UW–Madison in sustainability-related fields.

 The SIRE awards program is expected to resume in 2016.
 For more information about the program, email us at email@example.com.